Graduation Requirements

 To receive a degree or certificate from Cascadia College, a student must:

-6. Meet with an Academic Advisor to complete the Graduation Application and ensure all requirements will have been met after the applicant’s final quarter.
+- Meet with an Academic Advisor to complete the Graduation Application and ensure all requirements will have been met after the applicant’s final term.
 Students can complete a Graduation Application with an Academic Advisor during drop-in advising.
 See Cascadia’s Academic Advising webpage for drop-in advising times.

 If transferring to a four-year institution, students should seek information directly from that institution’s admissions office and from advisors in a chosen major at that school.